Speaker

 I will show you how to use Kotlin Notebook for data analysis, demonstrating how it parses and visualizes complex data, briefly touching on the Dataframe and Kandy libraries, and showcasing how you can improve different aspects of software development.

-Things you will learn in this lecture:
+Things you will learn in this presentation:

 * How to configure and use Kotlin Notebook plugin in IntelliJ IDEA